learn-co-curriculum/dsc-probability-mass-function-lab/README.md

-Right so we can see that probabilities values in this pmf are different than our original pmf.
-So just like before, we can calulcate the MU, average or expected value.
+You can see that probabilities values in this PMF are different than our original pmf.
+Just like before, you can calulcate the expected value $\mu$.

 ```python